antonemking/attachment-runner/README.md

 Monitor the output and after receiving your summary a upload log should now exist showing what attachments failed and those that were a success.

 ## TODO:
-1. improve runner to support streaming records over 10,000
+1. improve runner api to support offset to handle large amounts of records
 2. improve file logging

 ## Author